 Assist Partner Agencies and users to rectify data quality concerns.

-Carry out aggregate data extraction and reporting under the guidance of the HMIS .
+Carry out aggregate data extraction and reporting under the guidance of the HMIS Advisory Committee.

 Assist Partner Agencies with agency-specific data collection and reporting needs, such as the Annual Progress Report and other program reports (within reason and within constraints of budget and other duties).